rutar-academic/rutar.org/content/writing/vim_session_management_an_introduction_to_fish.md

 2. [Active session management](#active-session-management) - we only want to allow a single instance of vim to be using a session file
 3. [Autocompletions](#autocompletions) - get relevant results when you hit `TAB`

-Perhaps you simply find the session management tool useful: you can jump to the [function](#the-complete-function) or the [completion script](#autocompletions) and install those in the correct location.
+Perhaps you simply find the session management tool useful: you can get the files [in the Git repository](https://github.com/alexrutar/v-session-manager).
+This implements all the features below, along with a couple extra useful commands and completions.

 ### Pre-requisites
 I will assume that you have the tools [fd](https://github.com/sharkdp/fd) and [fzf](https://github.com/junegunn/fzf) installed and accessible in your shell.